 Employees whose current term tuition remission benefits are fully or partially taxable receive an email notice from Payroll prior to the payrun on which the increased tax withholding is applied.

 To ease the burden of additional tax withholding, the taxable value of the remission benefit is divided over two paychecks.
-See the schedule below for 2012.
 The amount appears as Tuit Rem-Txbl on the pay statements, and will result in increased tax withholding.

 ||Biweekly Pay Period||Biweekly Pay Date||Monthly Pay Period||Monthly Pay Date|